Celebrating the Success of Building Independence!

 Community Screening Kit

 We invite any group or organization to host their own screening of the film!
 We have created a Community Screening Kit to enable groups and organizations to host their own screenings of the Building Independence documentary film.

 The Community Screening Kit includes:

 - a copy of the 36-minute film as a downloadable digital file (high definition) or on a DVD (standard definition).
-The DVD price includes $4 shipping fee.
+The DVD price adds a $4 shipping fee.

 - a discussion guide

 - a step-by-step guide to hosting a successful event

 - a promotional graphic you can use to advertise the screening

 - the opportunity to have a representative from The Serving Cup attend your screening to answer questions and lead discussion.
 (This is not guaranteed and is dependent on schedule and location of screening.)

 - a Public Performance License or Educational License.
 The Public Performance License allows you to show the film in a public space to any group or organization.
 The Educational License allows you to show the film in classrooms or add it to your library’s collection.